wetryingtodorock/getblock-docs/en/rpc-service/fuse/json-rpc/fuse_eth_getWork.md

 ---
-title: fuse:eth_getWork \[POST\]
+title: eth_getWork - Fuse Network
-description: Returns the hash of the current block, the seedHash, and the boundarycondition to be met (“target”).Currently unavailable.
+description: Example code for the eth_getWork json-rpc method. Сomplete guide on how to use eth_getWork json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters